uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ### New Problem - Sign-Up Form

 Suppose we're building a sign-up form on the client side.
-For this form, we require the user to enter user name, password (& confirm password), and email, and the user could submit the form or clear the form.
-You might be familiar with how to implement a form using useState(), so you came up with the following implementation (We ignored confirm password check on the client side):
+For this form, we require the user to enter the user name, password (& confirm password), and email.
+The user could submit the form or clear the form.
+You might be familiar with how to implement a form using `useState`, so you came up with the following implementation (We ignored the confirm password check on the client side):

 ![Sign up form demo](images/signup-form.png)